holochain/bootstrap/README.md

 This is a [CloudFlare Worker](https://workers.cloudflare.com/) that allows holochain networks to bootstrap.

+## Installing

+The worker code is all written in typescript using npm.

+Tested on CI against node major versions `12` and `14` on ubuntu.

+Standard `npm install` to install.

+Running tests is `npm test` _but requires a running `wrangler dev`._

+Wrangler can be installed with npm globally as `npm i -g @cloudflare/wrangler` but this is simply wrapping a rust binary that can be compiled and installed directly with `cargo install wrangler`.
+I fould the latter can be more reliable if you're seeing issues like segfaults with the npm approach.

+If you're using nix there is a `shell.nix` that provides relevant `npm`, `cargo`, and `rustc`, with a shell hook to install npm and wrangler into the repository (not globally).

+## Forking

+We expect and encourage developers to fork and use this code for deployment on their own CloudFlare account.

+Simply update the `wrangler.toml` with your DF account details and ensure that github secrets have `CF_API_TOKEN` set for production deployment.

 ## Why do holochain networks need a bootstrap service?

 tl;dr: to mitigate eclipse attacks.